itadventurer/kafka-backup/docs/Comparing_Kafka_Backup_Solutions.md

   enough to store it without replication.
 * Reduced availability as every broker needs to be turned of for a backup
-* Inremental Backups are harder to achieve (e.g. due to partition rebalancing)
+* Incremental Backups are harder to achieve (e.g. due to partition rebalancing)
 * **POTENTIAL DATA LOSS**: If the backup is performed during a partition rebalance (very likely when the backup takes a loooong